 Visit Qatar Successfully Concludes Second Edition Of Throwback Food Festival

-Doha, Qatar: Visit Qatar's Throwback Food Festival has concluded its second edition at Old Doha Port with resounding success.
+(MENAFN- Gulf Times) Visit Qatars Throwback Food Festival has concluded its second edition at Old Doha Port with resounding success.

-Hamad Al Khaja, Manager of Festivals & Events Delivery at Visit Qatar, said: "We are delighted by the incredible success of this year's Throwback Food Festival, which saw a notable rise in both attendance and vendor participation.
-Our aim was to create a nostalgic experience that bridges generations, celebrating Qatar's traditions in a vibrant and interactive setting.
-The festival's growth highlights its significance as a key cultural event during Ramadan."
+Hamad Al Khaja, Manager of Festivals and Events Delivery at Visit Qatar, said: "We are delighted by the incredible success of this years Throwback Food Festival, which saw a notable rise in both attendance and vendor participation.
+Our aim was to create a nostalgic experience that bridges generations, celebrating Qatars traditions in a vibrant and interactive setting.
+The festivals growth highlights its significance as a key cultural event during Ramadan."

 Legal Disclaimer: